GimelStudio/GimelStudio/src/nodescripts/README.txt

-Place custom node Python (.py) scripts you want Gimel Studio to register and load in this directory.
+Place custom node Python (.py) scripts you want Gimel Studio to register and load in the 'customnodes' directory.
+If you need more than one file or have a glsl file included you can make a folder and place the files inside, along with an __init__.py file to make it a package.
+See the examples for details.